scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 In SCION, using the `keyIdentifier` attribute is the preferred way to specify the `authorityKeyIdentifier` extension.

 **Important:** SCION implementations may also support the use of the `authorityCertIssuer` and `authorityCertSerialNumber` attributes.
-However, if these attributes are set and support for them is missing, implementations should error out.
+However, if these attributes are set and support for them is missing, implementations SHOULD error out.

 This extension MUST always be non-critical.
 However, SCION implementations MUST error out if the extension is not present AND the certificate is not self-signed.